1031-Systems/1031_Delivery/README.md

 In the Pico part of the repo there is a file named commlib.py.
 This is the interface library for Hauntimator.py to talk to the hardware.
-In order for Hauntimator to load the right commlib, there MUST be a symbolic link in the src directory to the appropriate commlib.py file to support users developing controllers with other hardware or programming languages.  commlib.py has the purpose of decoupling Hauntimator from the hardware specifics.
+In order for Hauntimator to load the right commlib, there MUST be a pointer.py file in the src directory linking to the appropriate commlib.py file to support users developing controllers with other hardware or programming languages.  commlib.py has the purpose of decoupling Hauntimator from the hardware specifics.